 I have been a fan of Strawbs for a long time, since I was at sixth form at least.
 Dave Cousins (centre below - Martyn's photos follow), their lead singer/founder/principal songwriter, did a number of gigs around Stockton and Darlington as part of an acoustic duo with Brian Willoughby in the early 1980s, and I worked backwards into the Strawbs' album catalogue from there.
 Strawbs had split at the time and Dave was programme controller at Radio Tees.
 I never thought the band would reform (with any of their often changing lineups).
-The current acoustic band has Chas Cronkin (below left) on bass, acoustic guitar & 12 string with Dave Lambert (below right) on lead, slide and just about everything else that can be played on guitar.
-For an acoustic lineup, they have a powerful sound and if you are/were a fan of Strawbs, the Acoustic Strawbs are a great live band - upcoming gigs list here.
+The current acoustic band has Chas Cronkin (below left) on bass, acoustic guitar & 12 string with Dave Lambert (below right) on lead, slide and just about everything else that can be played on guitar, both from the mid 1970s lineup.
+For an acoustic band, they have a powerful sound and if you are/were a fan of Strawbs, the Acoustic Strawbs are a great live band - upcoming gigs list here.
 I wish I could get to Strawbs 40th anniversary weekend next weekend, but I'll be getting ready for a week away teaching.

 Of course, they played "Lay Down", probably one of their best known songs.
 Click on the links for some you tube clips - Acoustic Strawbs performing Lay Down (January 2009) and Strawbs on Top of the Pops (as with all TTOP appearances back then, 1972, mimed of course, so the comparison is between a live perfomance and a studio version).